7ujian/meg4/docs/en/bas.md

 Note that ECMA-55 expects that trigonometrical functions use radians by default (with an `OPTION` command to switch to degrees), however the MEG-4 API always uses degrees, 0 to 359, where 0 is up, and 90 is to the right.
 That's why the `ATN%` gets an integer type suffix for example, as it returns degrees in an integer.

+Normally all functions without a return value must be called with the `GOSUB` keyword, however the MEG-4 API is a special case, because with those the keyword can be ommited, and the API function can be used as-is.